openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 ## Pillar 1: Privacy

 From a high level, the concept of Privacy and Privacy by Design (PbD) takes on a unique significance when applied to digital wallets.
-Privacy in this context primarily pertains to the protection of a holder’s activities from unwanted observation, tracking, and correlation.
+Privacy in this context primarily pertains to the protection of a holder's activities from unwanted observation, tracking, and correlation.

-Digital wallets and the digital credentials they manage, along with the complex cryptography and protocols involved in their issuance, presentation (or exchange), and verification, introduce a new set of challenges that don’t exist in the world of physical credentials.
-These challenges are integral to a wallet’s functionality and need to be implemented with privacy considerations in mind.
+Digital wallets and the digital credentials they manage, along with the complex cryptography and protocols involved in their issuance, presentation (or exchange), and verification, introduce a new set of challenges that don't exist in the world of physical credentials.
+These challenges are integral to a wallet's functionality and need to be implemented with privacy considerations in mind.

 The PbD approach in this context would involve: